WBT (AM): CBS Radio

 In March 1941, as part of the implementation of the North American Regional Broadcasting Agreement, WBT was shifted to 1110 kHz, where it has been ever since.
 During the previous November 11, 1928, frequency reassignments, two midwestern stations, WBBM in Chicago and KFAB in Omaha, Nebraska, had been placed on 780 kHz, which meant they had to synchronize their programming during nighttime hours.
-To eliminate this restriction, in 1944 a reassignment plan was announced that moved KFAB to 1110 kHz, which in turn required WBT to start operating with a directional antenna at night, to limit its signal toward KFAB.
-To mitigate the nighttime coverage loss, in July 1947 a 1,000-watt "booster" transmitter, located five miles (8 km) northeast of Shelby, North Carolina, was authorized "for benefit of nighttime listeners west of Charlotte".
-(Use of the booster transmitter ended sometime in the early 1960s.)
+To eliminate this restriction, in 1944, a reassignment plan was announced that moved KFAB to 1110 kHz, which in turn required WBT to start operating with a directional antenna at night, to limit its signal toward KFAB.
+To mitigate the reduction in nighttime coverage, in July 1947, a 1,000-watt "booster" transmitter, operating on the same frequency as the main transmitter, and located five miles (8 km) northeast of Shelby, North Carolina, was authorized "for benefit of nighttime listeners west of Charlotte".
+Unlike some similar implementations, including KYW and WBZ, the booster transmitter was not given its own call sign, and was included as part of the WBT operating license.
+Use of the booster transmitter ended sometime in the early 1960s.

 New FCC regulations forced CBS to sell WBT when the network reached the maximum number of stations it could own.
 In 1945, it was acquired by the Jefferson Standard Life Insurance Company, forerunner of Jefferson-Pilot, and became its flagship station.
 After the sale, it remained a CBS affiliate.
 In 1947, an FM sister station at 99.9 MHz was put on the air.
-But that WBT-FM was discontinued in the mid-1950s and is not same as today's WBT-FM 99.3, which first went on the air in 1969 as WCMJ, owned by the York-Clover Broadcasting Company.
-In 1949, Jefferson Standard signed on Charlotte's first television station, WBTV.
-It has been with the CBS Television Network since its signon, mirroring its radio sister.
+But that WBT-FM was discontinued in the mid-1950s and is not same as the later WBT-FM 99.3, which first went on the air in 1969 as WCMJ, owned by the York-Clover Broadcasting Company.
+In 1949, Jefferson Standard signed on the Carolinas' first television station, WBTV.
+It has been with the CBS Television Network since its sign-on, mirroring its radio sister.